The cheat code for savvy teams looking to build scalable and fault-tolerant Notion workspaces from the start.

 Notion is hard™

-Over the five years of running Notion Mastery and consulting with teams as Notion-Certified Consultants, we’ve seen it all when it comes to complicated workspaces and complex workflows.
+Over the past years of running Notion Mastery and consulting with teams as Notion-Certified Consultants, we’ve seen it all when it comes to complicated workspaces and complex workflows.
 By the time organizations come to our team to help fix their Notion-based systems and align their teams on “how to Notion”, their workspaces are a jumbled mess of databases and systems, inadequately designed permissions, and misalignment on internal goals.

 Number 1: Notion is very open-ended, complicated, and largely unopinionated